 Fertility Treatment Options

-If you have been trying to get pregnant naturally for 6 months or more with no success then it is time to see a specialist.
+If you have been trying to get pregnant naturally for 6 months or more with no success then it is time to seek the help of a fertility clinic.
 It is possible that you have come to the point where your ovarian reserve has run out.
 This is completely normal and there are still options available to you.
 If your reserve is low, a specialist may recommend:

 - Clomid, a medication that stimulates ovulation